jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 how to deactivate a virtual environment
 #################################################################################################

-type the following in a terminal with an active `virtual environment`_
+type this in a terminal with an active `virtual environment`_

 .. code-block::